Skip to content

 Use built-in screen time tracking on phones and computers (iOS Screen Time, Android Digital Wellbeing).
 These tools provide actual data, which usually exceeds self-reported estimates by 30-50%.
 Include leisure screen time only, not work screen use.

-What productive alternative percentage should I use?
+What productive alternative percentage to use?

 25-50% is realistic for most users.
 The lower bound assumes most screen time has genuine purpose (entertainment, connection, recovery).
 The upper bound assumes substantial redirectable capacity.
 75%+ implies most screen time is purely habitual — may be realistic for heavy users.